 In the past, caskets were often bought ahead of time, and in mountain areas, the coffin is used in the house as a bench.
 In towns and cities, this practice has been abandoned.

-During olden days, the body was kept in the home for as long as six months, sealed inside the casket.
-Currently, the body is kept at home about a week or less.
+During the olden days, the body was kept in the home for as long as six months, sealed inside the casket.
+Currently, the body is kept at home for about a week or less.

 Sometimes, coffins are temporarily buried in the gardens to discourage thieves from robbing the valuables inside.
 In the case of young virgin girls, the burial place is often nearby the home so that it can be watched.
 Some rural people believe that the head of a virgin girl is very valuable and may be conserved and turned into the most powerful and omnipotent talisman through special ceremonies.
 Persons who have the talisman are believed to be omnipotent and invulnerable.

-Before the body is placed in the coffin, it is wrapped with strips of cloth and a white silk shroud.
-The body is wedged in the coffin with reed branches, paper, and other objects.
+Before the body is placed in the coffin, it is wrapped in strips of cloth and a white silk shroud.
+The body is wedged in the coffin with red branches, paper, and other objects.
 This helps keep the body in place as it decomposes.
-Embalming is not widely practice.
+Embalming is not widely practised.
 A bowl of uncooked rice is placed on the lid of a coffin by many families.
 They believe that this will keep the dead body from arising.
-The coffin should be attended constantly to keep any dog or cat from jumping over it, as it is believed that if this happens, the body will be revived temporarily and behave erratically, scaring those present.
+The coffin should be attended to constantly to keep any dog or cat from jumping over it, as it is believed that if this happens, the body will be revived temporarily and behave erratically, scaring those present.

 Dressing in mourning clothes is also a ritual.
 If there is a wedding planned in the family, it should be quietly attended to before the ceremony of handing out the mourning clothes.
 Otherwise, custom dictates that the wedding must be postponed until the end of the mourning period.

-The mourning period is three years for wives, children, daughter-in-laws, and adopted children of the deceased man and only one year by husband’s, son-in-laws, brothers, sisters, nephews, nieces, and grandchildren of a woman.
+The mourning period is three years for wives, children, daughters-in-law, and adopted children of the deceased man and only one year by husband’s, sons-in-law, brothers, sisters, nephews, nieces, and grandchildren of a woman.
 Nine months is the time of mourning for cousins on the father’s side, and five months by cousins on the mother’s side.

 Only after the distribution of mourning garb do the presentations of condolences begin.
 At this time, friends may bring or send gifts to the deceased’s family as an offering to the dead member.
 Sometimes in rural areas, this gift consists of money.

 Wreaths have begun to be popular in the cities.
-They write the name of the person sending them is large letters, and a sympathy message is written on a ribbon encircling the wreath.
+They write the name of the person sending them in large letters, and a sympathy message is written on a ribbon encircling the wreath.

 The Funeral Procession

 One of the main expenses of the funeral comes at this point.
-Many special funeral accoutrements are needed.
+Many special funeral accouterments are needed.
 They may sometimes be borrowed from a community benevolent association, in the case of poor people.
-Musicians must be hired, numerous attendants are necessary and a huge ten-foot high hearse painted with many dragons and other figures is used.
+Musicians must be hired, numerous attendants are necessary and a huge ten-foot-high hearse painted with many dragons and other figures are used.
 A family will occasionally hire extra mourners to walk in the procession to indicate that the deceased was well thought of.
 Huge displays of expensive food including whole pigs and gelatine fruits, etc. are placed on tables and carried by bearers.

-Next comes the offerings of food; roasted pig, sugar cakes, rice, gelatined fruits, wine in urns, etc.
+Next, comes the offerings of food; roasted pig, sugar cakes, rice, gelatine fruits, wine in urns, etc.

 After the hearse, the family, led by the eldest son, relatives, and friends follow behind, usually walking.
 The family is always crying loudly and lamenting in loud tearful voices their praise of the dead person, his virtues, and his accomplishments.
 Sometimes they cry over what they might have done for the deceased.
 Their voices, mixed in with the music from the professional musicians playing wind and string instruments and trumpets produce a soulful sound.
 To Western ears, it sounds more like screeching.
 The music is chosen especially for the deceased as they have different songs to fit different circumstances.